Fertility and religion: Fertility rites

 Fertility rites are religious rituals that reenact sexual acts actually or symbolically.
 They may include sacrifices of animals and at times humans.

 Demeter was the central deity in fertility rites held in classical Greece.
 Her rites included celebrating the change of seasons.
 Most women's festivals related in some way to woman's proper function as a fertile being (believed to allow women to promote the fertility of crops).
 Because of his link to the grape harvest, however, it is not surprising to see Dionysus associated with Demeter and Kore in the Eleusinian Mysteries.

 In ancient Phoenicia, a special sacrifice was conducted in the harvest season to reawaken the spirit of the vine; while another winter fertility rite was performed to restore the spirit of the withering vine.
 The sacrifice included cooking a kid in the milk of its mother, a Canaanite custom which Mosaic law condemned and formally forbade.

 According to Ibn Ishaq, the Kaaba was formerly worshipped as a female deity.
 Circumambulation was often performed naked by male and sometimes female pilgrims, and worship associated with fertility goddesses.
-Some have noted the apparent similarity of the Black Stone and its silver frame to the external female genitalia.